khurram-syed/full_playwright_pom_bdd/README.md

 - GitHub Actions supported
 - Secrets via CI environment variables
-- Allure reports uploaded as artifacts
+- Allure reports uploaded as artifacts => Note: After downloading zip file, you need to go to root folder of allure-report and use this command > allure open allure-report

 ---